 American Express is best known for its award winning credit cards.
-I’ve carried an Amex card for years and enjoy the excellent travel benefits it offers.
 What many don’t know, however, is that American Express also offers an online bank with competitive interest rates.

-American Express Bank, FSB is an FDIC insured online bank (FDIC Certificate # 35328) located in Salt Lake City, Utah.
+American Express Bank, FSB is an FDIC-insured online bank (FDIC Certificate #35328) located in Salt Lake City, Utah.
 It offers two savings products.
-First, the bank has high yield certificates of deposit of terms ranging from six to 60 months.
-Second, it offers a high yield savings account.
+First, the bank has high-yield certificates of deposit with terms ranging from six to 60 months.
+Second, it offers a high-yield savings account.

 High Yield Savings Account

 The high yield savings account works like most savings accounts.
 Funds deposited in the account earn interest.
 You can withdraw money from the account at any time.
 Keep in mind, however, that you are limited to six withdrawals per month.
 This limitation is not set by American Express.
 It’s actually a federal law:

 Reserve Requirements for Depository Institutions (12 C.F.R.
 204, Regulation D) is a Federal Reserve Board regulation.
 It limits the number of withdrawals and transfers from a savings or money market account.
 Regulation D (Reg.
 D) applies to all U.S. banking institutions offering such accounts.
 Personal Savings customers may make a maximum of six (6) Reg.
 D-covered transfers or withdrawals per statement cycle.
 There is no limit on the number of deposits that can be made.

 The interest rates offered by American Express are competitive with other online banks.
 The yield on the savings account is currently 1.15% APY (as of September 20, 2017) and is subject to change.
 This rate is competitive with the highest available yield on savings accounts that we track.